The mention of a serial entrepreneur who founded a highly successful vodka brand could call to mind images of your typical city slicker

 He says if he wants to instil one thing in his cadets, it is the importance of training their dogs well.
 His dogs have been his constant tool throughout his farming life.
 “What I want them to do when they leave here is to have dogs that are of great value for their next venture.
 They are quite an asset to wherever they end up.”

 A good connection between farmer and dog is really important to get the best from the dog, John says.
-The training starts with teaching a puppy its name, and forming a connection.
+The training starts with teaching a puppy its name and forming a connection.
 It then goes on to basic commands, spelled out by voice or whistle.
-These can involve calling the dog off stock, stop, go right, go left, come home.
+These can involve calling the dog off stock, stop, go right, go left, or come home.
 John says the worth of the dogs cannot be measured.

 “They are still a very important part of what we do, particularly for sheep and beef.

-“It is quite rewarding to start with a wee puppy and you teach him his name and teach him to come to you and then when they are broken in – which can take up to two years – to see a heading dog run a hill up to a kilometre away and bring stock down to you gives you a real buzz.
+“It is quite rewarding to start with a wee puppy and you teach him his name and teach him to come to you and then when they are broken in – which can take up to two years – to see a heading dog run a hill up to a kilometre away and bring the stock down to you gives you a real buzz.

 “Even if you are not into dog trials, just into everyday work, just seeing those dogs mature every day and progressing that is rewarding.”

 On this day, we watch in awe as John and his dogs easily control 2000 sheep and calmly lead them through a gate in mere minutes.
 It is a life he and Liz love, and one he hopes his cadets will be able to take part in too.
-We ask each of them what they like most about farming, and for each the answer is automatic: “The dogs.”
+We ask each of them what they like most about farming, and for each, the answer is automatic: “The dogs.”

 No wonder.
 The dogs are a constant companion and, John says, the best tool the cadets will ever have.
 As each cadet leaves Jeff Farm they not only take their trusty hounds but a plaque with words from one of the trainers, Lloyd Smith: “Life is like a harbour full of sails – pick the wind of opportunity, if it avails, back yourself, you can achieve.”